 - Twitter engagement for brands is 17% higher on weekends (Dan Zarrella)

 - Users are 181% more likely to be on Twitter during their commute (Dan Zarrella)

-- Retweets have been shown to be highest around 5pm (Kissmetrics)
+- Retweets are highest around 5 pm (Kissmetrics)

 - The best time to maximise your click-through rate from Twitter is 1-3pm (Raka).

 *Stats from Social Media Examiner